kimwong9999/cinema/README.md

                                                                                                         08-JUN-2022

     The creation of the tables was done by Java via Ecclipse, first of all just creating the tables.
-Then using the web site, add, update etc. to test the links created in the Java progrom.
-Some test were done using postman
+The links were created in the Java program then added to the website.
+The web site wasused to test these links along observing the changed on the h2 database, some tests were done using postman.

     Table Location
     ==============
     Create Location table                                                                               07-JUN-2022

     List locations
-        Using web page, a message shouild appear saying 'table is empty'                                07-JUN-2022 Add Location (insert)
+        Using web page, a message should appear saying 'table is empty'                                07-JUN-2022 Add Location
         using postman                                                                                   07-JUN-2022
         using web site (add page)                                                                       07-JUN-2022
     List Location cities